How to handle a flat tire

 SRA vs IRS ATV Reading How to handle a flat tire 6 minutes Next What Exactly is An Overland Vehicle?

 If you haven't had a flat yet, don't worry; you will.
-We all get the pleasure of changing a utv tire in the wild at some point, some in more precarious situations than others, yet rest assured, your day will inevitably come.
+We all have the pleasure of changing a UTV tire in the wild at some point, some in more precarious situations than others; yet, rest assured, your day will inevitably come.

 Here are the most common questions we get asked regarding flat tires: